Is Data Speech?

 Arizona Legal Studies Discussion Paper No. 13-19

-This Article makes two bold and overdue contributions to the First Amendment literature.
+This Article makes two overdue contributions to the First Amendment literature.
 First, it argues that when the scope of First Amendment coverage is ambiguous, courts should analyze the government’s motive for regulating.
 Second, it highlights and strengthens the strands of First Amendment theory that protect the right to create knowledge.
-Whenever the state regulates in order to interfere with knowledge, that regulation should draw First Amendment scrutiny.
+Whenever the state regulates in order to interfere with the creation of knowledge, that regulation should draw First Amendment scrutiny.

 Keywords: First Amendment, Privacy, Data, Speech, AnalyticsAccepted Paper Series